Cryogenic Treatment for Softball Bats

 Grips and certain plastic caps may be affected (e.g. cracked) by the process.
 We recommend replacing any parts so affected after treatment, which is not included in our processing charge.
 While this is a relatively rare phenomenon, it may occur in some cases.
 Bats received by Friday are ready for pickup or shipment by the following Tuesday.

-If you would like to place an order click on Order Form here or on the left hand side of the page.
+If you would like to place an order click on Order Form.

 Cryogenic Treatment for Golf Clubs